sudomateo/website/content/posts/observability-companies-to-watch-in-2024.md

 image: "telemetry-data-graph.webp"
 ---

-Observability is often described as three pillars--- logs, metrics, and traces.
+Observability is often described as three pillars---logs, metrics, and traces.
 Many companies have been built around this idea, but others have risen to challenge it.